xrd/docker-search/README.md

     docker-search: A better way to search the docker registry

-    docker-search does a search against the Docker registry, and then pulls the Dockerfile and searches inside it.
+    docker-search does a search against the Docker registry, and then pulls Dockerfiles for matching images, searching inside them for more details.

     Examples: